This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 Make ahead

-The cake layers can be made ahead of time and frozen until you need them.
+The cake layers can be made and frozen before you need them.
 Frozen layers of cake are also easier to frost.

 - 6-Inch Red Velvet Cake